Fiat Cronos: Facelift

 In late July 2022, the facelift model was released.
 It features an updated front grille with new Fiat badges, interior trims, a 1.0-litre petrol engine option and a CVT option.

 Safety

 The Cronos has front ventilated disc brakes.

-The Cronos in its most basic Latin American version with 2 airbags and no ESC received 0 stars for adult occupants and 4 stars for infants from Latin NCAP in 2019.

-The Cronos in its most basic Latin American version with 2 airbags, airbag switch, and no ESC received 0 stars from Latin NCAP in 2021 under its new protocol (similar to Euro NCAP 2014).
+The Cronos in its most basic Latin American version with 2 airbags and no Electronic stability control received 0 stars for adult occupants and 4 stars for infants from Latin NCAP 2.0 in 2019.
+In 2021, the most basic Latin American version with two airbags, airbag switch, and no ESC received 0 stars from Latin NCAP under the new protocol (similar to Euro NCAP 2014).

-In 2022, it lost the 4-airbag option.
+In 2022, the four airbag option was discontinued.

 Sales

-The Cronos was the second best-selling passenger car in Argentina in 2020, and became the best-selling passenger car in the country in 2021 and 2022.
+In 2020, the Cronos was the second best-selling passenger car in Argentina, and later became the best-selling passenger car in the country in 2021, and 2022.